Prem-ium/youtube-analytics-bot/README.md

     python main.py
    ```
 #### Docker Container
-Build with Docker only after running locally and generating a `credentials.json` file
+Build with Docker only after running locally and generating a `credentials.json` file (unless you've enabled developer mode)
 1. Run script locally with Python to generate credentials json file.
 2. Download and install Docker on your system
 3. Configure your `.env` file (See below and example for options)